Lupita Nyong'o biography

 Lupita attended university at Hampshire College in Amherst, Massachusetts and graduated with a degree in film and theater.
 She began her film career behind the scenes of a major motion picture by chance.
 While home in Africa for the holidays from college, Nyong'o found out that the film The Constant Gardener (2005), starring Ralph Fiennes and Rachel Weisz, was shooting in her neighborhood and landed a job as a production assistant through a friend.
 In 2008 she made her screen debut in the short film East River.

 In 2008, Lupita returned in Kenya to star in the MTV mini-series Shuga about HIV and youth in Nairobi.
 Lupita played the part of Ayira during the run of the show from 2009 to 2012.
 In 2009, Lupita wrote, directed and produced the documentary In My Genes, which was about the harsh treatment of Kenya’s albino population.

-In Lupita’s second major film Non-Stop, she played a supporting role alongside Liam Neeson and Julianne Moore.
-More recently, she starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).
+In Lupita’s second major film, Non-Stop (2014), she played a supporting role alongside Liam Neeson and Julianne Moore.
+She then starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).

-Lupita has also been chosen to star in the ad campaign for Miu Miu’s spring campaign alongside up-and-coming stars Elizabeth Olsen, Elle Fanning and Bella Heathcote.
+Lupita also starred in the ad campaign for Miu Miu’s spring campaign alongside Elizabeth Olsen, Elle Fanning and Bella Heathcote.

 Lupita Nyong'o Filmography